DCluseau/InitJava-Ex2/README.md

-This repository is the exercize 2 from the Initiation to Java module.
+This repository is the exercise 2 from the Initiation to Java module.